Tuwaiq-Flutter-BootCamp/Lab_1/Command Line.md

 # Lab_1

 ### What is the Command Line?

-# Exercise Using the command line ,
-  do the following :
+# Exercise Using the command line, do the following :

 ### Create a new directory and name it “Flutter bootcamp”